 If you can put out a good amount of prints to your clients, you’ll be able to recoup your ROI reasonably quickly.
 Because most DTF consumables are inexpensive, you can easily tailor your business to maximize profits without sacrificing quality or production times.

 Most entry-level printers may have a printing speed of between 5 to 10 A3-sized sheets per hour (subject to other criteria such as design complexity).
 Industrial printers have their output measured in square meters (m2) since they use transfer film rolls instead of single sheets.
 The Printomize Peregrine x4, for example, boasts a printing speed of 10-18 m2.
-The TheMagicTouch UK R-Jet Pro DTF600, on the other hand, has a printing speed of 15 m2.
+The TheMagicTouch UK R-Jet Pro DTF600, on the other hand, has a printing speed of 15 m2 (according to the manufacturer’s estimates).

 The Pros and Cons of DTF Printing